Thomas Graham, 1st Baron Lynedoch: Campaign of 1796 and return to Parliament

-1797–1806
+1797–1800

 Colonel Graham now returned to Scotland, but in the autumn of 1797 he rejoined his regiment at Gibraltar.
 In the following year he took part, under Sir Charles Stuart, in the capture of Minorca, where he greatly distinguished himself.

-He then repaired to Sicily, and obtained the warmest acknowledgements of the King and Queen of Naples for his effective exertions on their behalf.
-In 1798 he was entrusted with the charge of the operations against the important island of Malta, which was at that time in the possession of the French.
-With the local rank of brigadier-general, he had under his command the 30th and 89th Regiments of foot, Alexander Hamilton as his Brigade Major and some corps embodied under his immediate direction.
+He then travelled to Sicily and, at an audience with the King and Queen of Naples, he received royal thanks for his effective actions on their behalf.
+In 1798 he was appointed to take charge of the operations against the important island of Malta, which was at that time occupied by the French.
+Promoted to the local rank of brigadier-general, he had under his command the 30th and 89th Regiments of foot, Alexander Hamilton as his Brigade Major and some corps embodied under his immediate direction.

-Owing to the great strength of the island, he was obliged to resort to a blockade, and after a siege lasting nearly two years, the garrison were compelled by famine to surrender in September 1800.
-Thereafter the island remained an important part of the British Empire until it achieved independence in 1964.
-Colonel Graham's services were very shabbily acknowledged by the Government of that day, who reserved their patronage and honours for the officers belonging to their own political party.
+Owing to the great strength of the island, he chose to enforce a blockade, and after a siege lasting nearly two years, the garrison were compelled by famine to surrender in September 1800.
+The island became part of the British Empire, a position it retained until it achieved independence in 1964.
+Colonel Graham's services were barely acknowledged by the Government of that day, who reserved their patronage and honours for the officers belonging to their own political party.

-In the summer of 1801 he proceeded to Egypt, where his regiment (the 90th) had greatly distinguished itself under Sir Ralph Abercromby, but he did not arrive until the campaign had terminated by the capitulation of the French army.
-He availed himself of the opportunity, however, to make a tour in that country and in Turkey.
-He spent some time in Constantinople, whence he travelled on horseback to Vienna—a journey which in later years he used to mention as one of the most agreeable rides he had ever enjoyed.
+1801–1807

-1807
+In the summer of 1801 he travelled to Egypt, where his regiment, the 90th, had already distinguished itself under Sir Ralph Abercromby, but he did not arrive until the campaign had been completed by the capitulation of the French army.
+He took the opportunity, however, to make a tour of Egypt and subsequently also visited Turkey.
+He spent some time in Constantinople and then travelled on horseback to Vienna.
+He would later recall the journey as one of the most agreeable rides he had ever enjoyed.

-After spending some time in the discharge of his parliamentary duties, and in attending to the improvement of his estates, Colonel Graham was stationed with his regiment in Ireland, and was then sent to the West Indies, where he remained for three years.
-When the Ministry of "All the Talents" was dismissed in 1807, on account of the favour they had shown for the Roman Catholic claims to equal privileges, Colonel Graham supported their policy, and denounced as hypocrisy the cry of "No Popery" raised by Mr. Perceval.
-But his approval of the proceedings of the Whig Ministry, and of Roman Catholic emancipation did not find favour with the Perthshire electors—a small body in those days—and on the dissolution of Parliament in May 1807, Colonel Graham declined to seek re-election, and Lord James Murray was returned without opposition in his stead.
+Returning to spending some time in the discharge of his parliamentary duties, and in attending to the improvement of his estates, Graham was sent to Ireland with his regiment, after which he was deployed to the West Indies, where he remained for three years.
+In 1807, the government known as the Ministry of "All the Talents" was dismissed for their desire to provide Roman Catholics in the country with equal privileges to other citizens.
+Graham was supportive of the policy, and publicly denounced the cry of "No Popery" raised by Mr. Perceval as hypocrisy.
+However, his support for the attitude of the Whig Ministry for Roman Catholic emancipation was not in line with the electors of Perthshire, at the time a small body of men, and on the dissolution of Parliament in May 1807, he declined to seek re-election.
+In his stead, Lord James Murray was returned without opposition.